rubensworks/article-privacy-decentralized/content/framework.md

 Finally, the remaining list of sources is returned, which can be used by the query engine to execute the quad pattern query over.
 In this algorithm, the `SummaryContains` also depends on the type of summary that is being used.
-[](#figure-query-execution) shows an example of how this source selection algorithm can be used in client-side query engines.
-The presented algorithm should be seen as a basis for federated querying over decentralized environments with private data, where there is a single aggregator, and all sources we want to query over are considered by the aggregator.
-In practise, multiple aggregators can exist, they may apply to overlapping sources, and some sources may not be aggregated at all.
-For these cases, extensions to this algorithm will be needed, which we consider out-of-scope for this work.

 <font size="1">
 <figure id="client-algorithm" class="listing">